lmmendes/datadog_buildpack/README.md

       - appx-datadog
       - ...
 ```
-Since the `dh_io_datadog` buildpack is not published inside PCF buildpack manager you can repleace it with the repository url: https://github.com/lmmendes/datadog_buildpack.git
+Since the `dh_io_datadog` buildpack is not published inside PCF buildpack manager you can replace it with the repository url: https://github.com/lmmendes/datadog_buildpack.git

 # Default env values